-Alice Rawsthorn is an award-winning design critic and the author of several critically acclaimed books on design, including Hello World: Where Design Meets Life and, most recently, Design as an Attitude.
+Alice Rawsthorn is an award-winning design critic and the author of critically acclaimed books on design, including Hello World: Where Design Meets Life, Design as an Attitude and, most recently, Design Emergency: Building a Better Future.
+She is a co-founder with Paola Antonelli of the Design Emergency project to investigate design's role as a force for positive change.
+In all her work, Alice champions design's potential to address complex social, political and ecological challenges.

-Alice has served on many cultural juries including: the Turner Prize for contemporary art; Stirling Prize for architecture; PEN History Book Prize; Aga Khan Award for Architecture; Buckminster Fuller Challenge; Museum of the Year; the Rome Prize for Architecture and Design; and the BAFTA film and television awards.
+Alice has served on many cultural juries including: the Turner Prize for contemporary art; the Stirling Prize for architecture; the PEN History Book Prize; the Aga Khan Award for Architecture; the Buckminster Fuller Challenge; the Museum of the Year award; the Rome Prize for Architecture and Design; and the BAFTA film and television awards.

 As well as contributing essays to a number of books on design and contemporary culture, Alice is the author of an acclaimed biography of the fashion designer Yves Saint Laurent.
 Hello World: Where Design Meets Life, described by the curator Hans Ulrich Obrist as "panoramic in scope, passionately argued and highly addictive to read", is published in the UK by Hamish Hamilton and in multiple foreign language editions.
-Design as an Attitude is published worldwide by JRP|Ringier as well as in foreign language editions.
+Design as an Attitude is published globally by JRP|Ringier as well as in foreign language editions.
 Design Emergency: Building a Better Future, co-written with Paola Antonelli, is published worldwide by Phaidon .